It's not really a single figure, but we can look at and explain the cost ranges.

 You'll see how much the room volume and screen area increase, and how in larger rooms we need more speakers.

-To get these figures we've worked everything out, according to film industry standards - the correct speaker positions, enough sound pressure level for all seats, reduced echo (RT60) for the room, ensured plenty of screen brightness and worked out the sightlines so that everyone can watch in comfort.
+To get these figures, I worked everything out, according to film industry standards - the correct speaker positions, enough sound pressure level for all seats, reduced sound reflections (RdT60), plenty of screen brightness and worked out the sightlines - so everyone can watch in comfort.

-• Extra speakers create a more immersive, convincing, and three-dimensional sound
+• More speakers improves spatial resolution - giving a more immersive, convincing, and three-dimensional sound, and better results for more seats.

-• Aspect masking - this is where the black border moves, to match what you're watching - no more grey bars.
+• Aspect masking - the black screen border matches whatever you're watching - no more grey bars.
+More about aspect ratios and screen masking

-The performance aspects can be hard to pin down to a number, but very easy to experience.
-It's a bit like driving - functionally, a Panda or a Porsche will both get you there, but one of them is much more fun!
+It's like driving; functionally, a Panda or a Porsche will both get you there, but one is just... better.

 Your choices